Special educational needs

 Mr Gary Dennison is the Governor with responsibilty for SEND.

 Admissions- for pupils with disabilities and additional needs.
+Please also refer to the admissions policy.

 Every pupil is provided with equal opportunity to access all aspects of the whole curriculum.
 See Equal Opportunities Policy.